Luligu/matterbridge/README.md

 ## How to create your plugin

-The easiest way is to clone
+The easiest way is to clone:

-https://github.com/Luligu/matterbridge-example-accessory-platform if you want to create an Accessory Platform Plugin.
+- https://github.com/Luligu/matterbridge-example-accessory-platform if you want to create an Accessory Platform Plugin.

-or

-https://github.com/Luligu/matterbridge-example-dynamic-platform if you want to create a Dynamic Platform Plugin.
+- https://github.com/Luligu/matterbridge-example-dynamic-platform if you want to create a Dynamic Platform Plugin.

 Then change the name, version, description and author in the package.json.

+Add your plugin logic in platform.ts:
+- override async onStart(reason?: string) is where you have to create your MatterbridgeDevice and add all needed clusters and command handlers.
+- override async onShutdown(reason?: string) is where you have to eventually cleanup some resources.
+- override async onConfigure() is where you can configure or initialize your device.
+The method is called when the platform is already commissioned.